-There’s a right way and a wrong way to do a combover.
+There are a right way and a wrong way to do a combover.
 It only works if you still have a decent amount of hair.

 Take a look at the photo above.
-A lot of women and guys who don’t struggle with hair loss wouldn’t say that bloke is balding, but he’s clearly losing his hair.
-His temples are receding and he’s lost some volume across the top.
+A lot of women and guys who don’t struggle with hair loss wouldn’t say that bloke is balding, but he’s losing his hair.
+His temples are receding, and he’s lost some volume across the top.
 He hides it well by growing his hair about ten centimeters and sweeping it to the side.

 Be warned: This isn’t a style you can maintain forever.
 At a certain point, it’s obvious that you’re losing your hair and using a clever style to hide it.
-Once your hair loss reaches a point where you can see scalp through your combover, switch to a new style.
+Once your hair loss reaches a point where you can see the scalp through your combover, switch to a new style.